kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 - [Use the Databricks API.](#databricks-api)
 - [Use the Databricks CLI.](#databricks-cli)

-Both of these methods allows you to store information about your job declaratively in the same version control system as the rest of your project.
+Both of these methods enable you to store information about your job declaratively in the same version control system as the rest of your project.
 For each method, the information stored declaratively is the same as what is entered manually in the [above section on creating and running a job in Databricks](#deploy-and-run-your-kedro-project-using-the-workspace-ui).

 These methods can be integrated into a CI/CD pipeline to automatically deploy a packaged Kedro project to Databricks as a job.